Construction bidding: Negotiation

 Mostly used for the specialized works such as elevators.
-Client is regularly working with these type of contractors and they have preferable contractors for these kind of work.
+Client is regularly working with these types of contractors and they have preferable contractors for these kind of work.
 Here Contractor is submitting their costs and after that client is negotiating the prices before awarding.

 Joint ventures

 JV's are mostly used for complex and large projects.

 Digital procurement

 The digital procurement method is rapidly emerging.
 There are various web sites and applications that provide electronic bidding, tender calls, scope work, design bids and related services.